SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-ec2-metrics.md

 Use this dashboard to:

-* Monitor imported network metrics like - Byte rate for input and output, and Bytes going in and out of Ec2 instances.
+* Monitor imported network metrics such as bytes rate for input and output and bytes going in and out of EC2 instances.
 * Observe network metrics for Ec2 for packet in/out, and rate of the packets.

 <img src={useBaseUrl('/img/observability/AWS-EC2-Cloudwatch-Metrics-Network.png')} alt="AWS-EC2-Cloudwatch-Metrics-Network"/>